Joining a Programme

 Our ESOL programs focus on supporting English Language Learners (ELLs) in achieving success.

-This is how our ESOL Support Works:
+This is how our ESOL support works:

 - We provide tailored instructions focused on language development.
 Giving support to help them in their mainstream classes by providing subject-specific vocabulary and tasks.